bakrianoo/aravec/README.md

 >> conda install gensim

-2. extract the compresse model files to a directory e.g. `Twittert-CBOW`
+2. extract the compressed model files to a directory [ e.g. `Twittert-CBOW` ]
-3. run this python code to load the model
+3. run this python code to load and use the model

 ```
 import gensim